umd-cmsc701/s2024/materials.md

 ### Accessibility and Disability Service, ADS

 Any student eligible for and requesting reasonable academic accommodations due to a disability is requested to provide, to the instructor in office hours, a letter of accommodation from the Office of Accessibility and Disability Services (ADS) within the first two weeks of the semester.
 If for some reason ADS accommodation is only granted to a student mid-semester, it applies to coursework from then on, not retroactively. **Please note:** Students must make accommodated testing reservations 3 business days in advance of the test date.

+### Inclement Weather Policy

+You can find information about the University's inclement weather and weather-related delay and closure policies [here](https://umd.edu/weather).

+In the event that campus is closed due to inclement weather, I will announce *as soon as possible* (but no sooner) whether our lecture is canceled, or whether it will be delivered remotely (via Zoom).
+In the latter case, I will make a post to Piazza with the Zoom link to be used for the lecture.